-The City of Greenville received a total of \$1,209,424 in federal funds for the 2013-2014 fiscal year from the following federal programs: Community Development Block Grant \$851,448 and HOME Investment Partnerships \$357,976.
+The City of Greenville received a total of \$1,129,535 in federal funds for the 2015-2016 Program Year from the following federal programs: Community Development Block Grant \$800,219 and HOME Investment Partnerships \$329,316.

 At one point in time, the City of Greenville was the lead entity of the Pitt County HOME Consortium.
 However, the Greenville City Council voted on January 7, 2008 to disband the existing Consortium and made an application to become a separate Participating Jurisdiction (PJ) for HOME Investment Partnership funds.
 The effective date of the dissolution was June 30, 2009.
-During the Action Plan Year July 1, 2013-June 30, 2014, the City continued to monitor the progress and close out of projects and worked closely with the Consortium members to provide support to consortium members until all remaining funds of the Pitt County HOME Consortium were expended.
+During the Action Plan Year July 1, 2015 - June 30, 2016, the City continued to monitor the progress of projects and worked closely with the Consortium members providing support until all remaining funds of the Pitt County HOME Consortium were expended.

 The City of Greenville implemented projects and activities that were identified as the needs and priorities within the five (5) year Consolidated Plan.
-Priority needs from 2013 through 2018 calls for a continued concentrated effort within the West Greenville 45-Block Revitalization Area and Housing Rehabilitation within the entire jurisdiction of the City of Greenville.
-These efforts are designed to preserve the existing housing stock and provide decent, safe affordable housing.
-The City of Greenville recently updated the five (5) year Consolidated Plan.
-The new Consolidated Plan identifies priority needs from 2013-2018.
+The Consolidated Plan identifies priority needs from 2013 through 2018 that calls for a continued concentrated effort within the West Greenville 45-Block Revitalization Area and Housing Rehabilitation within the entire jurisdiction of the City of Greenville.
+These efforts are designed to preserve the existing housing stock and provide decent, safe, affordable housing.
 Many of the resources, needs, goals, and objectives have remained the same.
 However, the City placed emphasis on partnerships with other government agencies, non-profits, and the private sector.
-The next program year will be the second year of the 2013-2018 Consolidated Plan.

 Within the City of Greenville, all efforts during the course of the five (5) year period will primarily focus on the needs within the boundaries of the West Greenville Redevelopment Area bounded by the Tar River on the north, Greene Street on the east, Tenth Street Connector on the south, and Memorial Drive on the west.
-The following activities are being carried out while addressing the needs in this area: housing assistance through rehabilitation, preservation of the existing housing stock, new construction or infill development on vacant lots, down payment assistance, homeownership counseling, working with lenders to identify special programs/products for low to moderate income homebuyers, addressing lead-based paint issues, support and implement revolving loans for rehabilitation, support local Continuum of Care Plan, economic development, fair housing education, and overall neighborhood revitalization.
+The following activities are being carried out while addressing the needs in those areas: housing assistance through rehabilitation, preservation of the existing housing stock, new construction or infill development on vacant lots, down payment assistance, homeownership counseling, working with lenders to identify special programs/products for low to moderate income homebuyers, addressing lead-based paint issues, support and implement revolving loans for rehabilitation, support local Continuum of Care Plan, economic development, fair housing education, and overall neighborhood revitalization.